PorticoEstate/OutlookBookingSync/README.md

   - `/admin-configs.html` — view/edit per-tenant bridge configs (JSON)
 - These pages require the global admin API key in the browser: set once via dashboard (Ctrl+K) or console: `localStorage.api_key = 'your-admin-key'`.

+#### Admin security (CSRF and IP allowlist)

+- CSRF protection is enforced on all unsafe admin operations (POST/PUT/PATCH/DELETE).
+The UI obtains a token from `GET /admin/csrf` and sends it in the `X-CSRF-Token` header.
+Tokens are session-based, so the browser must keep cookies for the site.
+- Admin endpoints require the global API key (header `api_key: <GLOBAL_API_KEY>`).
+Per-tenant keys are not accepted for admin.
+- You can optionally restrict admin access to specific IPs/CIDRs via the environment variable `ADMIN_IP_ALLOWLIST` (comma-separated values, e.g., `192.168.1.10,10.0.0.0/8`).
+If set, requests from non-allowed IPs will be rejected for admin routes.

 #### Admin API quick examples

 ```bash